panva/node-oidc-provider/docs/README.md

   },

   // meta is a free object you may store alongside an authorization.
 It can be useful
-  // during the interactionCheck to verify information on the ongoing session.
+  // during the interaction check to verify information on the ongoing session.
   meta: {
     // object structure up-to-you
   },